 Implications for Practice

-Through its application of the COM-B model, this study has identified several implications for policy and practice to facilitate self-management in young adults with chronic pain.
-To increase psychological capability, healthcare professionals should provide individuals with verified information regarding their chronic pain.
+Through its application of the COM-B model, this study has identified several implications for policy and practice which may facilitate self-management in young adults with chronic pain.
+To increase psychological capability, healthcare professionals could provide individuals with verified information regarding their chronic pain.
 This could be achieved via signposting young adults to the information and resources already provided by charities (Bull et al., 2014).
-Nevertheless, healthcare professionals need better training about how to talk to young adults with chronic pain and what information they need.
-Additionally, further research may be required to explore the knowledge of pain resources and confidence in providing self-management advice with healthcare professionals.
+Nevertheless, healthcare professionals may require better training about how to talk to young adults with chronic pain and what information they need.
+Hence, further research is required to explore the knowledge of pain resources and confidence in providing self-management advice with healthcare professionals.

 This study also highlighted a lack of social opportunity within the workplace to engage in self-management.
-A direct implication of this is that employers need to understand that young adults can experience chronic pain and how they can make the adjustments and offer support to help young adults to stay in work.
+This suggests that employers need to better understand that young adults can experience chronic pain and how they can make the adjustments and offer support to help young adults to stay in work.
 Many charities provide information specific for employers and some even offer support services which can help individuals to understand their rights in employment.
 They also highlight reasonable adjustments such as redeployment, reduced workload or frequent breaks, which may enable individuals to better manage both their pain and job role.
 However, young people with chronic pain may be unaware that this support is available and therefore earlier signposting from healthcare professionals could facilitate this.
 It could also be helpful to include information about chronic pain, as part of the mandatory training for managers, as recommended by UK parliament in 2023 (UK Parliament Post, 2023).
+Therefore, it would be helpful to implement the recommended changes and evaluate the effectiveness through larger scale research.

 Strengths and Limitations